-James Lenihan is an employment law solicitor with over 16 years Post-Qualification Experience.
-Since 2005 James has been at Thompsons but before that he had two years advising and representing clients on the other side of employment disputes - one year in a commercial practice and one year with the Royal College of Nursing.
+James Lenihan is an employment law solicitor with over 16 years post-qualification experience.
+James has been at Thompsons since 2005, but before that he spent two years advising and representing clients on the other side of employment disputes - one year in a commercial practice and one year with the Royal College of Nursing.

-For 7 years, James worked as a senior employment litigator in the London office of Thompsons before moving to be, for the last seven years, Unit Manager of our Employment Rights teams in Cardiff, Bristol and Plymouth.
-James was appointed a Member of the firm in 2018.
+For 7 years, James worked as a senior employment litigator in the London office before moving becoming unit manager of our employment rights teams in Cardiff, Bristol and Plymouth.
+James was appointed a member of the firm in 2018.

 Outside of work, James enjoys walking, music, and playing the piano.